forcedotcom/SalesforceMobileSDK-Package/android/README.md

         npm install forcedroid

-In this case, you can access the forcedroid app at `[Install Directory]/node_modules/.bin/forcedroid`.
+In local installations, you can access the forcedroid app at `[Install Directory]/node_modules/.bin/forcedroid`.

 ## Using forcedroid